progmaticltd/homebox/docs/email-configuration.md

 # Import external accounts

+There are two ways of importing other emails.
+The easiest way is to use SOGo web interface.
+In this case, you will see your other account emails in the web interface.

+The other option is to use the yaml configuration file.
+The advantage is once this set up, external emails will be automatically imported in your main account, regardless of the client you are using.

 This is detailed in the section [External accounts](external-accounts.md).
 One important thing to know is that this feature requires the creation of a Dovecot _master user_, that will be used to import the emails into the folders.